McNamara84/elmo/README.md

 - Lazy loading of thesaurus data (JSON files loaded only when modals are opened).
 - Configurable feature toggles via `ELMO_FEATURES` JavaScript object for conditional resource loading.
 - Submitting of metadata directly to data curators.
+- Local save and reload of standardized metadata as XML or JSON-LD.
 - Authors can be sorted by drag & drop and marked as contact person with a toggle switch button.
 - Submission of data descriptions files and link to data is possible.
 - Optional input fields with form groups that can be hidden.